 Take control today by booking an appointment with the Affordable Heating and Air experts.
 We focus on creating custom solutions to meet you and your system’s needs.

-Repair your heat pump if it is under 10 years old, the repair cost is less than 50% of a new system, and it functions efficiently.
-Consider replacement if the unit is over 10-15 years old, repair costs exceed half the cost of replacement, frequent repairs are needed, or energy bills rise significantly.
-Replacement often becomes cost-effective for aging systems or those with major component failures.
+Repair your heat pump if the system is under 10 years old, the repair cost is less than 50 percent of a new system, and the unit still runs efficiently.
+Consider replacement if the system is over 10 to 15 years old, the repair cost exceeds half the price of a new unit, you are scheduling repairs frequently, or energy bills have risen significantly without a change in usage.

-In Los Angeles’s mild climate, heat pumps generally last 12 to 15 years, with proper and regular maintenance potentially extending lifespan up to 15-20 years.
-The moderate weather reduces strain compared to harsher climates, contributing to longer operational life.
+In Los Angeles’s mild climate, heat pumps generally last 12 to 15 years with average maintenance, and well-maintained systems can reach 15 to 20 years.
+LA’s moderate temperatures reduce compressor strain compared to harsher climates, which contributes to longer operational life.